St. Pius X Minor Seminary

 St. Pius X Minor Seminary is the preparatory seminary in the Archdiocese of Karachi.
 It is located in North Nazimabad, Sindh, Pakistan.

 It had 21 seminarians in April 2008.
 Father Benjamin Shehzad was the seminary's rector from 2005 to 2012.
-In 2012 he was appointed Rector of Christ for the King major seminary.
+In 2012 he was appointed Rector of Christ the King Seminary.

 The seminary is one of four minor seminaries educating 92 seminarians in Faisalabad, Lahore, Karachi and Rawalpindi.
 Major seminary studies are split between St. Francis Xavier Seminary in Lahore, where 41 seminarians are studying philosophy, and Christ the King Seminary in Karachi, where 23 seminarians who have finished their study of philosophy are studying theology.